contained screw press make molds from disc

 room were changed moving the partitions and three offices were created to

-replace the two made 1912.
-The row offices the south side were
+replace the two made 1912. small lathe stood the counter

 further changed installing product engineers what had once been occupied by